Discounts and allowances: Educational or student discount

 These are price reductions given to members of educational institutions, usually students but possibly also to educators and to other institution staff.
 The provider's purpose is to build brand awareness early in a buyer's life, or build product familiarity so that after graduation the holder is likely to buy the same product, for own use or for an employer, at its normal price.
 Providers also offer student discounts as means of offering a product within the budget of a student, which would otherwise be too expensive, thus gaining extra sales.
 Students may be able to get discounts on products, services, entertainment, and more.
 Educational discounts may be given by merchants directly, or via a student discount program.
 Many brands like Apple, Dell, give exclusive discounts to students on their tech products, so that the students get to learn from the latest technology available making their work lesser.
 Additionally, travel websites also offer student discounts to help make travel more affordable for students.
 Some websites may also offer other perks for students, such as free cancellations or additional loyalty points.
 Students can get discounts not only from tech and travel but also from lifestyle brands.

 Employee discount

 A discount offered by a company to employees who buy its products.

 In 2005, the American automakers ran an "employee discount" for all customers promotional campaign in order to entice buyers, with some success.

 Military discount

 A discount offered to customers who are or were members of a military service.
 Types of military discounts include discounts for active-duty military, veterans, retired military personnel, and military spouses or dependents.
 In the United States, military discounts frequently require proof of ID to show eligibility such as a DD Form 214, DD Form 215, or DD Form 217 from any branch of the Armed Forces, TRICARE Cards, Veterans Affairs Cards Uniformed Services Privilege and Identification Cards (USPIC) or other official documentation.
 Eligibility for military discounts can also be verified online or via mobile by verification companies.
+In Australia, DefCom Australia is a similar discount card.